veebch/ir-see/README.md

 - 720 nm Filter                 (Blocks out almost all visible light, opt for 850nm if you want no colour at all)

 ### For the 'all seeing eye' video recorder
 Since the first video on still photography, we've got our hands on a Raspberry Pi 5.
-We're using it for a bit of extra speed alongside some infrared lighting for the camera.
+There is a large bump in terms of CPU speed and IO performance between the 4 and the 5l, we we're using the fastest one we've got.

 - Raspberry Pi 5
 - Camera Module 3 (NoIR)